Aider-AI/aider/docs/repomap.md

 that has no dependencies.
 Tools like GitHub CoPilot serve these simple coding tasks well.

-But it's much more difficult for humans or AIs to make complex changes in a larger, pre-existing codebase.
+But making complex changes in a larger, pre-existing codebase is much more difficult, for both humans and AIs.
 To do this successfully, you need to:

 1. Find the code that needs to be changed.